DEFRA/software-development-standards/standards/docker_standards.md

 Different parent images should be created in line with each framework's best practice.
 Eg, Node.js, .Net Core, Ruby etc.

-Parent Dockerfiles should be hosted in GitHub and be deployed to a container registry via CI/CD.
+The Dockerfiles parent images are build from should be hosted in GitHub and be deployed to a container registry via CI/CD.

 Example Node.js parent image:
 ```